mousepawmedia/devdocs/source/guides/building.rst

 ..  code-block:: text

     Repository
+    ├── build_system ← the source code for the build system itself.
     ├── docs ← Sphinx documentation.
-    │   ├── build (*) ← The compiled documentation.
+    │   ├── build (*) ← the compiled documentation.
-    │   ├── source ← The documentation source files.
+    │   ├── source ← the documentation source files.
-    │   │   └── _themes ← The Sphinx theming files.
+    │   │   └── _themes ← the Sphinx theming files.
-    │   └── Makefile ← The Makefile that automatically runs CMake.
+    │   └── Makefile ← the Makefile that automatically runs CMake.
-    ├── library (*) ← Where 'make ready' puts the compiled library and its headers.
+    ├── library (*) ← where 'make ready' puts the compiled library and its headers.
-    ├── library-source ← The library source code.
+    ├── library-source ← the library source code.
-    │   ├── build_temp (*) ← Temporary build stuff.
+    │   ├── build_temp (*) ← temporary build stuff.
 Also where CMake is run from.
     │   ├── include
-    │   │   └── library ← The library's header files (.hpp).
+    │   │   └── library ← the library's header files (.hpp).
-    │   ├── lib (*) ← The compiled library (copied from here to ../library)
+    │   ├── lib (*) ← the compiled library (copied from here to ../library)
-    │   ├── obj (*) ← Temporary build stuff.
+    │   ├── obj (*) ← temporary build stuff.
-    │   ├── src ← The library's implementation files (.cpp).
+    │   ├── src ← the library's implementation files (.cpp).
-    │   ├── CMakeLists.txt ← The CMake build instructions for the library.
+    │   ├── CMakeLists.txt ← the CMake build instructions for the library.
-    │   └── Makefile ← The Makefile that automatically runs CMake.
+    │   └── Makefile ← the Makefile that automatically runs CMake.
-    ├── library-tester ← The library tester.
+    ├── library-tester ← the library tester executable source code.
-    │   ├── bin (*) ← The compiled tester.
+    │   ├── bin (*) ← the compiled tester.
-    │   ├── build_temp (*) ← Temporary build stuff.
+    │   ├── build_temp (*) ← temporary build stuff.
 Also where CMake is run from.
-    │   ├── include ← The tester's header files (.hpp).
+    │   ├── include ← the tester's header files (.hpp).
-    │   ├── src ← The tester's implementation files (.cpp).
+    │   ├── src ← the tester's implementation files (.cpp).
-    │   ├── CMakeLists.txt ← The CMake build instructions for the tester.
+    │   ├── CMakeLists.txt ← the CMake build instructions for the tester.
-    │   └── Makefile ← The Makefile that automatically runs CMake.
+    │   └── Makefile ← the Makefile that automatically runs CMake.
-    ├── .arcconfig ← Configuration for Phabricator Arcanist.
-    ├── .arclint ← Configuration for Arcanist linters.
-    ├── .gitignore ← Untracks temporary build stuff and other cruft.
+    ├── .gitignore ← untracks temporary build stuff and other cruft.
-    ├── build.config.txt ← The template configuration file.
+    ├── build.config.txt ← the template configuration file.
-    ├── BUILDING.md ← User instructions for building.
+    ├── BUILDING.md ← user instructions for building.
-    ├── CHANGELOG.md ← The list of versions and their changes.
+    ├── CHANGELOG.md ← the list of versions and their changes.
-    ├── default.config ← The default configuration file.
+    ├── default.config ← the default configuration file.
-    ├── LICENSE.md ← The project's license.
+    ├── LICENSE.md ← the project's license.
-    ├── Makefile ← The project's master Makefile.
+    ├── Makefile ← the project's master Makefile.
-    └── README.md ← The README file.
+    └── README.md ←the README file.

 Adding New Files
 ---------------------------------------